 Shortly after being diagnosed with ALS, my family and I came to the realization that we didn’t want to just fight this disease – we wanted to try and make a difference.
 One of my favorite books is “Younger Next Year” and, as you head to the retirement phase of life, it talks about the importance of purpose and relationships.
 The reality is my position in the company and the relationships I have built around the world have put me in a place where I do think I can make a difference.
 As I take this on, I do it not only with a sense of personal responsibility but also with a sense of responsibility for others who are fighting the disease including their families and caregivers.

 Our plan is to leverage life’s experiences in the fight against ALS.
 I will leverage lessons learned from my time at Caterpillar and Project Stay Strong and how we as a company successfully navigated through the Global Financial Crisis.
-Some of the key elements of Stay Strong that we will leverage are a clear definition of winning, identifying those few things that will make the biggest difference, driving collaboration across the enterprise and bringing a cadence to the execution plan.
+Some of the key elements of Stay Strong that we will leverage are a clear definition of winning, identifying those few things that will make the biggest difference, driving collaboration and bringing a cadence to the execution plan.

 - Searching for the long-term cure through Answer ALS.
 Tools exists today that have not been available in the past (exponential technologies) that are allowing analysis of genetic data that would not have been possible or affordable just a few years ago.
 Project Answer ALS is clearly focused in this area.

-Secondly, I will continue to get the word out on the importance of work-life balance.
+I will also continue to get the word out on the importance of work-life balance.
 As I gave the presentation at Caterpillar over the past 15 years, I usually closed the session with a statement that if I just positively impacted one person in the audience, then I would consider it time well spent.
 The notes I received from colleagues following the announcement of my diagnosis and plans to retire indicated that maybe I did make a difference.
 Life eventually throws everyone a curve ball, and good balance is the only way I know to hit a curve.

 Why I am lucky